matt-dot-k/research-journal/research_journal.md

 ### October 27, 2023 (No. 10)

 - Had that meeting with the RAND researcher today; spent over an hour discussing the dataset and research setup; also chatted about some of the finer contextual details of aerial warfare operations; pretty illuminating stuff.

 - Also got some neat feedback; he suggested including few case studies at the city-level to assess the impact of striking strategic targets.
 Said it could be an interesting contrast to the wider analysis I have planned.
 That sounds really interesting, I'll definitely take a look at it.

 - Mood: Upbeat

+___

 ### November 1, 2023 (No. 11)

-- Started assembling data for the event studies; still need to choose relevant targets and an appropriate time window
+- Started assembling data for the event studies; still need to choose relevant targets and an appropriate time window.

 - Mood: Neutral